pombredanne/https-github.com-z88dk-z88dk.wiki-/CallingConventions.md

 This means that sccz80 will call `mylibrary_function` and sdcc will call `_mylibrary_function`, these different entry points can be useful for adjusting calling convention (essential for vaargs functions).

+## Return values

+Return values are held in a subset of DEHL depending on the return value's bit width.
+HL would hold an integer return value whereas DEHL would hold a long return value.  sccz80's 48-bit float / double is treated differently with the classic library returning its value in the "primary floating point accumulator" which is six bytes of static memory at address "fa" and the new c library returning by registers BCDEHL' in the exx set.
+Note the same rules apply as for fastcall linkage where a single parameter is passed to a function via DEHL.

+Return of sdcc's 64-bit long long type is handled specially.
+The compiler will pass a pointer to memory for the return value as the first parameter in the function call.
+This parameter is not listed in the function prototype.
+The called function must use that pointer to store the 64-bit value returned.